Skip to content

 Not supported

-While the goal with v3 is to support most of what’s in v2, there are a couple of things that haven’t been supported yet.
-If you rely on these heavily in your app, we recommend waiting a bit longer till we support them.
+While the goal with v3 is to support most of what’s in v2, there are a few things that haven’t been supported yet.
+There are also a couple of them that are currently in beta and will be released in the near future.

 ConstructGitHub Issue